unitkit/unitkit-yii-1/README.md

 UNITKIT
 ========

-UNITKIT is a backend application.
-UNITKIT allow to create simple i18n module to manage your website.
+UNITKIT CMS is a backend and frontend application.
+UNITKIT CMS allow to create simple i18n module to manage your website.
 Easy to configure and very fast.
 You can mange user/groups/roles for each module, translations, languages, mail templates, pages, menu.

 Required Yii Framework 1.1.15